sushilparjapat/mcqgen/README.md

-MCQ Generator using langchain \n
+MCQ Generator using langchain and
 LLm = gemini-pro